Kategoriarkiv: Showtime

 “Fighting him is huge for me.
 His name means a lot.
 He’s the toughest guy I’ve fought.
 But I don’t think about my emotions and fighting in his hometown.
 We knew what we were getting into and there’s nothing we can do about it.
 There are things that are beyond your control.

 “I’m still in school, majoring in physics, but I took a semester off.
-Then, this opportunity came along.
+Deretter, this opportunity came along.
 No way I could do both right now.
 I enjoy how far I’ve come in boxing.
 I think the hard work is paying off.

-IVAN GOLUB
+IVAN Golub

 “I’ve been working mainly on my inside game and setting down on my punches lately.
 I know Stevenson is a good boxer, a slick guy who knows what do to.
 I have to try and stay patient, work the jab, work the body and put on pressure.